 2 arraigned in death of Michigan man missing for year

-Macomb County Sheriff Anthony Wickersham, right, and Macomb County Prosecutor Eric Smith announce the discovery of the remains of Stephen McAfee during a press conference at the sheriff's office, in Mount Clemens, Mich., Friday, April 28, 2017.
-Two people have been charged in the slaying and mutilation of McAfee, whom they knew as an acquaintance, who went missing last year but whose body parts were found just this week in a shallow grave behind one of the suspect's home and a vacant field north of Detroit, authorities announced Friday.
+Booking photos released by the Macomb County Sheriff's Office of Andrew Michael Fiacco, left, and Eevette Renee MacDonald are displayed during a press conference at the sheriff's office, Friday, April 28, 2017, in Mount Clemens, Mich.
+The pair were charged in the slaying and mutilation of Stephen McAfee, an acquaintance who went missing last year but whose body parts were found just this week in a shallow grave behind Fiacco's home in Ray Township as well as at vacant field north of Detroit, authorities announced Friday.

 Add your comments below